A NSW Government website

 Key requirements of the Alpine SEPP include:

-• Geotechnical and land stability issues associated with construction in steep alpine environments to be rigorously assessed (see Geotechnical Policy (PDF, 429 KB), geotechnical forms and geotechnical maps below).
+• geotechnical and land stability issues associated with construction in steep alpine environments to be rigorously assessed (see Geotechnical Policy (PDF, 429 KB), geotechnical forms and geotechnical maps below).

-Where the policy applies
+Where the Alpine SEPP applies

 Applying to develop